Chapter Five: Board Policies

 Title: Trustee Travel Implementation Date: 9-21-2000

-As part of the operating budget development process, the board shall inform the president of its education and travel needs for the following year.
+As part of the annual budget development process, the board shall communicate its education and travel needs to the president for the following year.

 Number: 5.020 Legal Authority: RCW 28B.50.100